We are proud of Ark’s legacy programmes.

 Diarrhoea kills more children under five worldwide than HIV, malaria and measles combined.
 In Zambia, it causes 40 young children's deaths every day and accounts for 840,000 clinic visits and 63,000 hospital referrals a year.
 Parents lack knowledge of how to prevent and treat diarrhoea at home and a severe shortage of trained health workers compounds the problem; Zambia has only seven nurses for every 10,000 people, one-ninth the UK rate.

 In Zimbabwe, many hospitals are ill-equipped and there is a shortage of doctors and healthcare workers.
 Because of this, thousands of pregnant women and new babies die every year.
-Since 2011, we've been providing hospitals with better equipment, as well as training health workers to deliver the urgent care that so many mothers and babies urgently need.
+Since 2011, Ark Zimbabwe has been working with partners to provide hospitals with better equipment, as well as training health workers to deliver the urgent care that so many mothers and babies urgently need.